jrfl/vcpkg_ports/README.md

 Vcpkg seems to be *very* quirky at this point so I imagine once Microsoft has what they consider a release quality build these will have to be revisited.

 ## Note to Microsoft...
-You guys are free to do anything you like with the files in this repository.
+You folks are free to do anything you like with the files in this repository.
 If you need the license changed or anything like that let me know.
 However, I am not willing to sign any document from Microsoft.
-Period.
-In the very unlikely event that Microsoft wants to pay a counsel of my choosing, I may consider signing something.
+In the very unlikely event that Microsoft wants to pay a counsel of my choosing, I may consider signing something with counsel's advice.
 No, I'm not a crank.
 I learn from my mistakes.